andreas-stefani/riscv-instruction-profiler/README.md

 **Andreas Stefani** - University of Cyprus, Computer Science

 ## About
-A small tool I built to analyze which RISC-V instructions are actually used by real programs, and which ones are never touched.
+A small tool I built to analyze which RISC-V instructions are used by real programs, and which ones are never touched.
-The motivation comes from the paper Professor H. Volos sent me on FlexIC/RISSP, that talks about how extreme edge devices can get away with a minimal instruction subset rather than implementing the full ISA.
+The motivation comes from the paper Professor H. Volos sent me, on FlexIC/RISSP, that talks about how extreme edge devices can get away with a minimal instruction subset rather than implementing the full ISA.
 Reference: https://dl.acm.org/doi/10.1145/3725843.3756036

 ## How it works